lunicarus/Studies/Python/Automatic Payment Data Organizer/README.md

 functions of the programm

-1.Organize Payment by date
+1. Organize Payment by date
 the programm will take the data from the file, organize it from the earliest to the latest paymant date.

-2.Organize Payment by store
+2. Organize Payment by store
 The program will divide the payments that need to be done by store, and possibly by earliest to latest paymant date.

-3.Organize Payment by name
+3. Organize Payment by name
 Same process, but by the alphabetic order of the client/worker that is being paid.

-4.Organize Payment by value
+4. Organize Payment by value
 same process, but from lowest to highest value.

+5. Search
+Opens a tab for the user to search specific information

 ..........................................................
 depending on what is easier, i will built the functions in the programm piece by piece until it has all for, and continue upgrating it further with new functionalities